markirch/sat-modulo-symmetries/docs/index.md

 - `--delta-low` : a lower bound on the minimum degree.

 Any unrecognized arguments will be forwarded to `smsg`/`smsd` when in solving mode (and ignored with `--no-solve`), so any options that can be set for SMS can also be used through PySMS.

+!!! note
-The legacy option to forward arguments to SMS via `--args-SMS` is now deprecated (but still available).
+	The legacy way of forwarding arguments to SMS via `--args-SMS` is now deprecated.

 To get a complete list of all available options for the encoding builder, run